rust-lang/rfcs/text/3334-niche.md

 must contain exactly one field of a non-zero-sized type (non-ZST).
 The struct may contain zero or more ZST fields, such as `PhantomData`.

+The niche attribute may either contain `value = N` where `N` is an unsigned integer, or `range = R` where R is a range expression whose endpoints are both unsigned integers.
+The unsigned integers may use any integer base representation (decimal, hex, binary, octal), but must not have a type suffix.
+The unsigned integers are interpreted as the bit patterns in memory corresponding to the representation of the non-ZST field.
+For instance, a struct with a float field could specify one or more NaN values as a niche using the integer representation of those values.

 Declaring a niche on any item other than a struct declaration results in an error.